WESTMINSTER ART FESTIVAL

 Our words for ourselves and for the earth’s soil (“human” & “humus”) derive from the same root, indicating just how fundamental is our connection to the ground beneath our feet, the land we live on.
 We depend on the land, and we also change it as we live on it, farm it, use its resources, and dispute over it.

-The 2024 Westminster Art Festival will invite artists & poets to consider the nature of the relationship between human beings & land.
+The 2024 Westminster Art Festival invited artists & poets to consider the nature of the relationship between human beings & land.

 Landscape by Diego Rivera, 1911